Dlawer Ala'Aldeen: Lobbying for human rights

 Ala'Aldeen has long lobbied for Kurdish people's human rights and campaigned for a global ban of chemical and biological weapons.
 His own parents and siblings were among the survivors of the chemical weapons used in Iraq.

 He was active in the late 1980s and early 1990s, lobbying within the British Parliament, media, and government.
 With UK-based colleagues, he founded the Kurdish British Scientific and Medical Support Group (KBSMSG) in 1988, which later became the Kurdish Scientific and Medical Association (KSMA) in 1989.
 He was elected as the founding Secretary and later the Chairman of KSMA, before the organisation expanded into the Kurdistan Medical and Scientific Federation.
 He was also an active member of the British academic group, The Working Party on Chemical and Biological weapons between 1988 and 1996.

-Ala'Aldeen met Mrs Margaret Thatcher, the former British Prime Minister, and Dr George Carey, the Archbishop of Canterbury, in April 1991 and persuaded them to put pressure on John Major (then British Prime Minister) and George HW Bush (then President of the USA) to help end Saddam Hussein's attack on the Kurds, protect the fleeing civilians and ensure they return to their homes under international protection.
+Ala'Aldeen met Mrs Margaret Thatcher, the former British Prime Minister, and Dr George Carey, the Archbishop of Canterbury, in April 1991 and persuaded them to convince both John Major (then British Prime Minister) and George HW Bush (then President of the USA) to help end Saddam Hussein's attack on the Kurds, protect the fleeing civilians and ensure they return to their homes under international protection.
 This was in the aftermath of the second Gulf War, when almost two million displaced Kurds fled to the borders with Iran and Turkey.
 As a consequence of this intervention, a "no-fly zone, Safe Haven" was established in Iraq, north of 36th parallel north that lasted from April 1991 until the fall of Saddam regime.
-The Safe Haven allowed the Kurds in Iraq to return to their homes, elect their own Kurdistan Regional Government and Kurdistan Parliament.
+The Safe Haven allowed the Kurds in Iraq to return to their homes, elect their own Kurdistan Parliament and Kurdistan Regional Government.
 Ala'Aldeen has published a book on 'Lobbying for a Stateless Nation'; and investigated the use of chemical weapons in Kurdistan, and the poisoning of Kurdish refugees in Turkey (published in the Lancet, 1990 Feb 3;335, p.
 287-8).

 Throughout the 1990s and 2000s, Ala'Aldeen assisted the Kurdistan Government in capacity- and nation-building projects, and supported the institution-building process, particularly in the areas of education, health and institutions of democracy.
 He also acted as a critical observer, advocating good governance, rule-of-law and democracy in Kurdistan, which were reflected in his extensive publications in local newspapers and international platforms.